-For the 2006-2008 program cycle, the Commission recognized and approved the need for

-IOU program administrators to have flexibility "to make decisions, without undue restrictions or delays, so they can effectively manage their portfolios to meet or exceed the Commission's savings goals cost-effectively."27 The proposed fund shifting guidelines "Guidelines" are an extension of the fund shifting guidelines approved for 2006-2008 energy efficiency programs.
+For the 2006-2008 program cycle, the Commission recognized and approved the need for IOU program administrators to have flexibility "to make decisions, without undue restrictions or delays, so they can effectively manage their portfolios to meet or exceed the Commission's savings goals cost-effectively."29 The proposed fund shifting guidelines "Guidelines" are an extension of the fund shifting guidelines approved for 2006-2008 energy efficiency programs.
 In the 2006-2008 program cycle, the Commission recognized and approved the need for IOU program administrators to have flexibility to use their knowledge of evolving market conditions and technologies to maximize energy savings.
 Additionally these Guidelines are needed to provide the IOU program administrators with flexibility to manage the 2009-2011 portfolio, adapt to changing market conditions, and optimize resource potential to meet the hard line energy savings and demand reduction targets, annually and cumulatively.
-SoCalGas fundshifting and program flexibility proposals are consistent with PG&E, SCE and SDG&E.
+SoCalGas fundshifting and program flexibility proposals are consistent with those of PG&E, SCE and SDG&E.

-SoCalGas proposes selective modifications to the current Guidelines to: (1) change to the current treatment of mid-cycle portfolio funding augmentation; (2) recognize the elimination of the policy advisory group in 2009-2011; and (3) clarify language contained within the 2006-2008 Guidelines for 2009-2011.
+SoCalGas proposes selective modifications to the current Guidelines to language contained within the 2006-2008 Guidelines for 2009-2011.